When you catch a virus like a cold or stomach bug, you usually recover quickly. But sometimes viral infections can have devastating consequences.

 Dr. Slava Epelman is a Heart & Stroke researcher working to understand how and why some viral infections lead to heart damage, so stories like Emmett’s could be prevented.

 Immune cells have different jobs

 Dr. Epelman’s team discovered that immune cells have different roles when the heart is attacked by a virus.
 Some cells work to repair tissue damaged by the infection, while others fight off infection.

 But these fighting cells may actually contribute to further damage by causing inflammation in surrounding tissue, even after a virus has been cleared.
 This results in myocarditis symptoms such as shortness of breath, exhaustion and feeling weak, which can linger for weeks, or even months.

-“You feel crummy after you have an infection, and you just don’t get better,” explains Dr. Epelman, a cardiologist at the Toronto General Hospital and recipient of a 2015 Heart & Stroke Clinician-Scientist award.
+“You feel crummy after you have an infection, and you just don’t get better,” explains Dr. Epelman, a cardiologist at the Toronto General Hospital and recipient of a CP Has Heart Cardiovascular Award through Heart & Stroke.

 It’s a fine balance and we’re trying to understand it.

 While most cases of myocarditis in adults clear up without complications, a severe or prolonged case can leave you vulnerable to other problems like high blood pressure or coronary artery disease.
 And in turn these conditions can lead to developing heart failure more rapidly.
 “Our ultimate goal is to understand how the viral infection contributes to this process,” says Dr. Epelman.